kmkr/splendid-nudibranch/content.md

 Location		Cocos Island, Costa Rica
 Tags			2017 shark
 Latin           Sphyrna lewini
 Description     All of our dives on Cocos featured hammerheads, most shy and in the distance like here.
-One of my best memories from Cocos were the ascent on a site called Manuelita, which we dove many times.
+One of my best memories from Cocos was the ascent on a site called Manuelita, which we dove many times.
 What we didn't realize at first was that the hammerheads had disperged and moved away when we got there.
-Immediately when we started our ascend they started to return.
+Immediately when we started to ascend they returned.
 During our safety stop we saw the hoards coming from all directions and reuniting at the cleaning stations on the ocean floor.

 DSC02499.jpg